Single Agency Training

 - Training is delivered by trainers who are knowledgeable about safeguarding, child protection and promoting welfare

 - At each training course, candidate information is recorded by the agency.

-- Training records are kept up to date and made available to the LSCB, when required.
+- Training records are kept up to date and made available to the BHSCP, when required.

-- Training is child focussed so that the voice of the child and the child’s welfare remain paramount.
+- Training is child focused so that the voice of the child and the child’s welfare remain paramount.

 - Training promotes the importance of understanding the child’s daily life experience.